 Statins and Alzheimer’s disease

 Our results are broadly in line with the findings of two distinct approaches examining the effect of statin treatment on subsequent Alzheimer’s disease.
-No randomized trials of statins for the prevention of Alzheimer’s disease have been reported, but a recent meta-analysis of 20 observational studies found statins were associated with a reduced risk of Alzheimer’s disease (RR 0.69, 95% CI 0.60–0.80) with stronger evidence than observed in our analysis.(30) Additionally, a recent Mendelian randomization study examining the effect of genetic inhibition of HMGCR on Alzheimer’s disease (a genetic proxy for statin treatment) provided equivocal evidence (OR: 0.91, 95%CI: 0.63-1.31) but was not inconsistent with our results.(33)
+No randomized trials of statins for the prevention of Alzheimer’s disease have been reported, but a recent meta-analysis of 20 observational studies found statins were associated with a reduced risk of Alzheimer’s disease (RR 0.69, 95% CI 0.60–0.80) with stronger evidence than observed in our analysis.(30) Additionally, a recent Mendelian randomization study examining the effect of genetic inhibition of HMGCR on Alzheimer’s disease (a genetic proxy for statin treatment) provided equivocal evidence (OR: 0.91, 95%CI: 0.63-1.31) but was consistent with our results.(33)

-Our additional analysis found no difference in effect between lipophilic and hydrophilic statins for the prevention of Alzheimer’s disease, consistent with a recent meta-analysis of observational studies.(6)
+Our additional analysis found no difference in effect between lipophilic and hydrophilic statins for the prevention of Alzheimer’s disease, consistent with a recent meta-analysis of observational studies.(6) This reduces the biological plausibility of a causal benefit.

 Statins and vascular/other dementia

-Far fewer studies have tested the association between lipid-regulating agents and vascular dementia or other dementia.
+Far fewer studies have tested the association between lipid-regulating agents and vascular dementia or other dementias.
 A recent review found four observational studies examining the association of statins and vascular dementia found limited evidence for an effect (RR:0.93, 95% CI 0.74–1.16).(30) This contrasts with the increased effect found in our analysis (HR:1.81, 95%CI:1.73-1.89).
 An additional analysis found that lipophilic statins were more harmful than hydrophilic statins in vascular dementia, potentially due to their ability to cross the blood brain barrier.

 Other drug classes

 Apart from statins, few studies examining a lipid-regulating agent have been reported.
-One of the few classes for which data was available were fibrates, minimal evidence of an effect on all-cause dementia was identified,(8) inconsistent with our finding of a small increase in all-cause dementia risk in those prescribed a fibrate.
+One of the few classes for which data were available was fibrates: minimal evidence of an effect on all-cause dementia was identified,(8) inconsistent with our finding of a small increase in all-cause dementia risk in those prescribed a fibrate.

 A previous Mendelian randomization study provided an estimate of the effect of ezetimibe on Alzheimer’s disease (OR: 1.17, 95%CI: 0.73-1.87),(33) consistent with the finding from our analyses.
 To our knowledge, there is no previous study of the effect of preventative treatment with ezetimibe on risk of vascular dementia, and so we cannot compare our unexpected finding for that comparison.

-Strengths and Limitations
+Strengths and limitations

 A major strength of our analysis is the size of the included cohort and the length of follow-up that the use of electronic health records allowed.
 In addition, we followed users and non-users from a common index date, using a time-updating treatment indicator to correctly assign time-at-risk to the exposed and unexposed groups.